argonne-lcf/balsam/docs/development/data-model.md

 ## The REST API

-The rest of this page details the Django model fields and gives a condensed overview of the API.
+The rest of this page details the model fields and gives a condensed overview of the API.
 Refer to the interactive API documentation for details on URL query parameters and sample request and response payloads: